KlausJackson/Chat-Room/README.md

 ![Watchers](https://img.shields.io/github/watchers/KlausJackson/Chat-Room.svg)

 Python implementation of a simple chat room using TCP protocol. <br>
 For fun only.
-I'm a newbie, please don't throw rocks.
+I'm a newbie, please don't throw rocks. <br>

+It's best to deploy this on a cloud or use locally.
+I had the chance to test it on 2 different machines and the code did not work as expected.
+The reason is because the portal doesn't open.

 This repo's first commit: [Jan 18, 2024](https://github.com/KlausJackson/Chat-Room/commits/main?after=2637ba4f72031e8af6516213d424f0ad5ac2f55d+69)